 CTASLA offers scholarships to students to encourage awareness and education in the field of landscape architecture.
 Scholarship applicants must be legal residents of the State of Connecticut.
-Application forms should be submitted or postmarked between January 1 and March 15.
+Application forms should be received by April 16, 2021.

 CTASLA offers two scholarship programs: